 Over the past 50 years, net forest growth has exceeded forest removals.
 In Canada, less than one half of one percent of the managed forest is harvested annually, and the law requires all areas to be promptly regenerated.
 Canada has 91% of its original forest cover, more than any other country.

 Trees create more oxygen when growing than when they are mature.
-Therefore, by removing lumber and allowing it to regenerate, The Royal Wood Shop is helping to clean the air we all breathe.
+Therefore, by removing lumber and allowing it to regenerate we are helping to clean the air we all breathe.
 By re-purposing trees, we are also helping to lock in and contain CO2.

 Alexandria Moulding’s Royal Woodworking plant in Bradford has a strategy called Zero Waste, which ensures that all discarded materials are recycled or reused.
 All wood shavings, are sold to King Cole Duck farm and used as bedding for the birds.
 Small wood scraps are put through a wood grinder